tanducmai/myportfolio/content/posts/database-normalisation.md

   - The PK now determines the rest of the attributes.
   - For example:
     - Having removed the partial and transitive dependency, our schema is now:
-    - COURSE(CourseNumber, CourseName, CourseDescription, CourseValue)
+    - Course(courseNumber, courseName, courseDescription, courseValue)
-    - PK - CourseNumber
+    - PK - courseNumber
-    - CourseNumber -> CourseName, CourseDescription, CourseValue
+    - courseNumber -> courseName, courseDescription, courseValue

 **V. Consolidation**: